Common wood pigeon: Description

 The three Western European Columba pigeons, common wood pigeon, stock dove and rock dove, though superficially alike, have very distinctive characteristics; the common wood pigeon may be identified at once by its larger size at 38–44.5 cm and weight 300–615 g, and the white on its neck and wing.
 It is otherwise a basically grey bird, with a pinkish breast.
 The wingspan can range from 68 to 80 cm and the wing chord measures 24 to 25.4 cm.
 The tail measures 13.8 to 15 cm, the bill is 1.9 to 2.2 cm and the tarsus is 2.5 to 2.8 cm.
 Adult birds bear a series of green and white patches on their necks, and a pink patch on their chest.
 The eye colour is a pale yellow, in contrast to that of rock doves, which is orange-red, and the stock dove, which is dark grey-brown to black.

 Juveniles lack the white patches on either side of the neck.
-When they are about 6 months old (about three months out of the nest) they develop small white patches on each side of the neck, which gradually increase in size until they are fully formed when the bird is about 6–8 months old.
+When they are around six months old (about three months after leaving the nest), they develop small white patches on either side of the neck.
+These gradually increase in size until they are fully formed when the bird is about 6–8 months of age.
 Juveniles also have a greyer bill and an overall lighter grey appearance than adults.